microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_onboarding_manageddeviceoverview_update.md

-﻿# Update managedDeviceOverview> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.
+﻿# Update managedDeviceOverview

+> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

 Update the properties of a [managedDeviceOverview](../resources/intune_onboarding_manageddeviceoverview.md) object.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:

-*DeviceManagementManagedDevices.ReadWrite.All*
+**TODO: Determine scopes **
 ### HTTP Request
 <!-- {
   "blockType": "ignored"